 Opting out, access and correction of your personal information

 At any time, if you want to change how we communicate with you, request a copy of the personal information that the PGS holds about you or exercise any other of your rights in relation to your personal information, please contact us at the details below.
-We will process your request within a reasonable time.

-- The right to withdraw your consent to the processing at any time;
+- Where you have given your consent, the right to withdraw that consent at any time;

-- The right, where there is a dispute in relation to the accuracy or processing of your personal data, to request a restriction is placed on further processing;
+- The right to request a restriction is placed on further processing; and

 Requests and complaints about privacy

-Version 3.0 May 2020
+Version 4.0 October 2020

-The information on this page was last updated on Tuesday, 2 June 2020.
+The information on this page was last updated on 20th November 2020.